-MINSAP provides an update on the situation regarding Hepatitis A and other diseases before the end of the year
+MINSAP provides an update on the situation of hepatitis A and other diseases before the end of the year

-Francisco Durán García emphasized that the increase in cases of Hepatitis A is primarily due to contamination of water sources and improper food handling.
+Francisco Durán García emphasized that the increase in Hepatitis A cases is mainly due to the contamination of water sources and improper food handling.

-Last week, the Cuban Ministry of Public Health (MINSAP) provided an update on the epidemiological situation regarding Hepatitis A and other infectious diseases affecting the country.
+The Ministry of Public Health (MINSAP) of Cuba provided an update last week on the epidemiological situation of hepatitis A and other infectious diseases affecting the country.

-According to a television appearance on the Midday News of Canal Caribe, Dr. Francisco Durán García, national director of Epidemiology, indicated that there has been an increase in cases of Hepatitis A in several provinces, particularly in urban areas with high population density.
+According to a television appearance on the Midday News of Canal Caribe, Dr. Francisco Durán García, National Director of Epidemiology, stated that there has been an increase in cases of hepatitis A in several provinces, particularly in urban areas with high population density.

-Durán García emphasized that the increase in cases of Hepatitis A is mainly due to water source contamination and improper food handling.
+Durán García emphasized that the increase in cases of hepatitis A is primarily due to water source contamination and improper food handling.

-He also urged the need to enhance personal hygiene measures and food safety, as well as to ensure access to potable water to prevent an increase in waterborne diseases.
+He also urged to enhance personal hygiene and food safety measures, as well as to ensure the availability of drinking water to prevent an increase in waterborne diseases.

-Regarding vector-borne diseases such as dengue and the Oropouche virus, Dr. Durán reported that both are currently circulating in the country, albeit with a limited number of cases.
+Regarding vector-borne diseases, such as dengue and the Oropouche virus, Dr. Durán reported that both are currently circulating in the country, although with a limited number of cases.

-The Oropouche virus, a new arboviral disease in Cuba, is also being monitored, although it has a lesser impact compared to other diseases reported in the Americas region, it was noted.
+The Oropouche virus, a new arbovirus in Cuba, is also being monitored, although its impact is lower compared to other diseases reported in the Americas region, it was noted.

 Despite the winter season, respiratory illnesses have not shown a significant increase.
-However, he emphasized the importance of maintaining vaccination, especially for two-year-olds against pneumococcus, as part of a national strategy to achieve coverage rates exceeding 95% by the end of the year.
+However, he emphasized the importance of maintaining vaccinations, especially in two-year-old children against pneumococcus, as part of a national strategy to achieve coverage exceeding 95% by the end of the year.

-At the end of his remarks, Dr. Durán urged Cubans to prioritize personal hygiene, food safety, and water cleanliness, in addition to consulting doctors at any sign of symptoms and avoiding the use of medication without medical supervision.
+At the end of his speech, Dr. Durán urged Cubans to prioritize personal hygiene, food safety, and water quality, as well as to consult doctors at the first sign of any symptoms, avoiding the use of medications without medical supervision.

-In 2024, Cuba has faced various epidemiological challenges, notably an increase in cases of Hepatitis A and the spread of vector-borne diseases such as dengue and the Oropouche virus.
+In 2024, Cuba has faced various epidemiological challenges, highlighting the increase in cases of hepatitis A and the spread of vector-borne diseases, such as dengue and the Oropouche virus.

-The symptoms of the disease, which is associated with the consumption of water contaminated with feces from infected individuals, include general malaise, jaundice, and fever.
+The symptoms of the disease, linked to the consumption of water contaminated with feces from infected individuals, include general malaise, jaundice, and fever.

 To prevent it, it is recommended to consume uncontaminated foods, wash vegetables thoroughly, and drink boiled or chlorinated water.

-In May, a significant outbreak was reported in the Reina neighborhood of the city of Cienfuegos, with over 5,000 detected cases, prompting authorities to implement epidemiological surveillance measures.
+In May, a significant outbreak was reported in the Reina neighborhood of the city of Cienfuegos, with more than 5,000 patients identified, prompting the authorities to implement epidemiological surveillance measures.

 In addition to this, the country has also faced a critical situation regarding dengue and the Oropouche virus.

-In December, it was reported that dengue had active transmission in 13 provinces, while the Oropouche virus was present in all 15 provinces of the country, indicating a complex epidemiological landscape.
+In December, it was reported that dengue was actively transmitting in 13 provinces, while the Oropouche virus was present in all 15 provinces of the country, reflecting a complex epidemiological landscape.

-The spread of these diseases has been exacerbated by sanitation issues and structural deficiencies.
+The spread of these diseases has been worsened by sanitation issues and structural deficiencies.

 In October, it was reported that at least 17,000 patients were hospitalized in Cuba due to the dengue epidemic, many of them in intensive care units.